mohammed-elkomy/neural-style-transfer-tensorflow/README.md

 </p>

 ## Video to gif
-Converting high resolution videos into gifs isn't as simple task, I used gifski(https://gif.ski/) it's a great and efficient tool for producing high-quality gifs
+Converting high resolution videos into gifs isn't a simple task, I used gifski(https://gif.ski/) it's a great and efficient tool for producing high-quality gifs.

 ### For More Gif Demos
 [Here](https://github.com/mohammed-elkomy/neural-style-transfer-tensorflow/tree/master/gifs)